docker/machine/docs/index.md

 Create a machine

 Options:
-   --virtualbox-boot2docker-url                                                                         The URL of the boot2docker image.
-Defaults to the latest available version [$VIRTUALBOX_BOOT2DOCKER_URL]
+   --virtualbox-iso                                                                         The URL / path of the VirtualBox ISO image.
+Defaults to the latest available version of Boot2Docker [$VIRTUALBOX_ISO]
    --virtualbox-cpu-count "1"                                                                           number of CPUs for the machine (-1 to use the number of CPUs available) [$VIRTUALBOX_CPU_COUNT]
    --virtualbox-disk-size "20000"                                                                       Size of disk for host in MB [$VIRTUALBOX_DISK_SIZE]
    --virtualbox-import-boot2docker-vm                                                                   The name of a Boot2Docker VM to import